Acyclicity in finite groups and groupoids: General patterns

-Intuitively the precondition of part~(b) should be seen as \emph{downward compatibility}.
-It implies that the transition from $\G$ to $\Ghat$ is conservative for subgroups generated by fewer than $k$ generators, and part~(c) gives one criterion how this can be maintained while unfolding $\G$ at the level of larger $\alpha$ in non-trivial ways.
+The pre-conditions in~(b) and~(c) should be seen as \emph{downward compatibility} conditions.
+They guarantee that the transition from $\G$ to $\Ghat$ is conservative w.r.t.\ to smaller generated subgroups, while possibly unfolding $\G$ in non-trivial ways at the level of larger generated subgroups.